 The 2012 KTM 350SXF was significantly faster, largely because KTM remapped it to make the engine 3 percent leaner from low to mid and 2 percent leaner from mid to top.
 The ignition timing was also advanced (approximately 2 degrees).
 The result was a 2-horsepower gain from 9000 rpm to 12,000 rpm.
 That extra horsepower made the midrange more usable, even though peak still remained at 12,200 rpm and the weight didn’t change.

-Finally, in 2013-2014, KTM began to see that 12,200 rpm wasn’t territory that the typical 350SXF rider spent much time in.
+Finally, in 2013-2014-2015, KTM began to see that 12,200 rpm wasn’t territory that the typical 350SXF rider spent much time in.
 They kicked out the jams with die-cast cases, a bridge-boxed Konig piston, Pankl plain bearing rod, 13,400 rpm rev limiter, new intake and exhaust ports, stiffer valve springs and an upsized 44mm throttle body.
 The result was a massive horsepower jump—from 46.94 horsepower in 2011 to 48.00 horsepower in 2012 to 54.18 horsepower in 2013-2014.
-Best of all, KTM brought peak horsepower down from 12,200 rpm to 10,900 rpm—a step in the right direction, albeit a small one.
+Best of all, KTM brought peak horsepower down—maybe not enough, but a step in the right direction, albeit a small one.

 THE MXA WRECKING CREW DOESN’T WANT TO WAIT ANOTHER COUPLE YEARS FOR KTM’S ENGINEERS TO BABY-STEP THE POWERBAND DOWN TO WHERE IT WOULD BE MORE USABLE.